whatsinport

-The pier is right in Katakolon, with the town's main (and only) street and plenty of outdoor cafes a five-minute walk away. duty-free available.
+The pier is right in Katakolon or Katakolo, with the town's main (and only) street and plenty of outdoor cafes are a less than five-minute walk away.
+Duty-free available right on the pier.

 Printable map to take along.